cpmech/intel-mkl/examples/core/dftc/readme.txt

 Every example uses dynamically allocated arrays for the data.
 Sizes of the transforms and parameters for verification are selected randomly.

-Refer to "Fast Fourier Transforms" chapter in
-Intel(R) Math Kernel Library (Intel(R) MKL) Reference Manual for detailed description of the functions used in these examples.
+Refer to "Fast Fourier Transforms" chapter in Intel(R) MKL Reference Manual for detailed description of the functions used in these examples.

-Your feedback on the examples is welcome at Intel MKL Forum site: http://software.intel.com/en-us/forums/intel-math-kernel-library
+Your feedback on the examples is welcome at Intel(R) MKL Forum site: http://software.intel.com/en-us/forums/intel-math-kernel-library